Raise a Smart Kid Who Loves to Learn

 How can you raise a smart child who loves to learn?
 Most people believe that intelligence is static; either you're smart or you're not.
 But it turns out that intelligence is like a muscle: it can be developed with use.
 What's more, if you believe that's true, your brain will get even smarter!

 Stanford researcher Carol Dweck explains that students who believe they can "get smarter" by challenging themselves are more effective learners.
-Students who hold the more conventional view -- that they're either smart or not, which is known as a "fixed" view of intelligence -- worry that they might look dumb if they make a mistake, so they shrink from learning anything new.
+Students who hold the more conventional view -- that they're either smart or not, which is known as a "fixed" view of intelligence -- worry that they might feel uncomfortable, or look "dumb," if they make a mistake, so they shrink from learning anything new.

 It even turns out that when we explain to kids that they can "grow" their brains, they do.
 Dweck ran a now-famous experiment with junior high schoolers.
 In less than two hours total over an eight week time period, they taught the students concepts such as:

 "Your brain is like a muscle that can be developed with exercise.
 Just as a baby gets smarter as it learns, so can you."

 The results were nothing short of astonishing.
 The brain-is-a-muscle students significantly outperformed their peers in a math assessment, without any additional math teaching.